Yucheng0208/Responsive-Video-Carousel-Generator/README.md

 ## License

 Distributed under the MIT License.
-See (MIT LICENSE)[LICENSE] for more information.
+See [MIT LICENSE](LICENSE) for more information.